Gurgles and leaks are common issues with e-cig devices and they can often be put right when you understand what might be causing the problem.

 You also need to use a good quality e-liquid with more VG than PG (VG is thicker than PG and produces a lot more vapour).

-Be aware that 6mg (0.6%) nicotine is probably an absolute maximum strength e-liquid to use in any sub ohm device.
+Be aware that 6mg (0.6%) nicotine is probably an absolute maximum strength e-liquid to use with many sub-Ohm coils.

 If you can’t take the hit from the increased vapour from the VG content of the e-liquid, turning the power down will cause more problems than it solves, instead you need to reduce the nicotine strength.